Free-fermion Page Curve: Canonical Typicality and Dynamical Emergence

 We try to address the above question by analytically investigating the long-time averaged EE in the quench dynamics governed by some simple local quadratic Hamiltonians with number conservation.
 Hereafter, we use the term ``dynamical Page curve" to refer to this long-time averaged entanglement profile.
-To simplify the analytic calculations, we assume the Hamiltonian $H$ to be translation-invariant (under the periodic boundary condition) and specify our initial state $|\Psi_0\rangle$ to be a period-2 density wave with half filling.
+Unlike \citep{PhysRevE.104.014146, Dias2021} which deal with models with strong spatiotemporal disorder so the emergence of the RFG Page curve is somehow expectable, we assume the Hamiltonian $H$ to be time-independent, translation-invariant (under the periodic boundary condition) and specify our initial state $|\Psi_0\rangle$ to be a period-2 density wave with half filling.
+Our simple setup thus appears to be far-from-random and highly experimentally accessible.
 See Fig.~\ref{dynamical_page_curve_total}(a-b) for a schematic illustration.
-The dynamical Page curve is thus formally given by $\overline{S(\rho_A(t))}$, where $\rho_A=\Tr_{\bar A}[e^{-iHt}|\Psi_0\rangle\langle\Psi_0|e^{iHt}]$ and $\overline{f(t)}=\lim_{T\to\infty}T^{-1}\int^T_0 dt f(t)$ denotes the long-time average.
+The dynamical Page curve is formally given by $\overline{S(\rho_A(t))}$, where $\rho_A=\Tr_{\bar A}[e^{-iHt}|\Psi_0\rangle\langle\Psi_0|e^{iHt}]$ and $\overline{f(t)}=\lim_{T\to\infty}T^{-1}\int^T_0 dt f(t)$ denotes the long-time average.
 It is worth mentioning that the dynamical Page curve is ensured to be concave by translation invariance, as a result of the strong subadditivity of quantum entropy \cite{Wolf2008}.